goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 tocOpen: true
 ---

-Just as code style, API design, and automation are essential for a healthy productive development cycle.
-Project structure is a crucial part of your application's architecture.

- It has been over two decades since [POSA1](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture) was released and interestingly enough the ideas of design are still very applicable in modern software development.

-## Why structure matters

 All software systems have an architecture.
 Even if it comprises of just one structure with one element, there is an architecture.
 There are software systems that don't have a formal design and others that don't formally document the architecture, but even these systems still have an architecture.

+It has been over two decades since [POSA1](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture) was released and interestingly enough the ideas of design are still very applicable in modern software development.

+## Why structure matters

+So, just as code style, API design and automation are essential for a healthy productive development cycle.
+Project structure is a crucial part of your application's architecture.

 > Martin Fowler describes architecture as: “The highest-breakdown of a system into its parts.”

 Changes to a software system are inevitable.
 The catalyst for change can come from the market, new requirements, changes to business processes, technology advances, and bug fixes, among other things.
-Structure allows you to manage and understand what it would take to make a particular change.
+A reproducible structure and clean code allows you to manage and understand what it would take to make a particular change.

 If your repository is a massive dump of files or a nested mess of directories, responding to change becomes more difficult, regardless of how beautiful your documentation might be.
+Generally, **if the implementation is hard to explain, it's probably a bad idea**.

 Many developers and teams get this simple step wrong, often stumbling through a jumble of mistakes until they arrive at something that at least works.